plzm/azure-vm-disk-swap/readme.md

 Several script folders contain a `00-all.sh` script file, which runs the other scripts in that folder as well as shared scripts and other shared steps needed.
 Each `00-all.sh` script is designed to replicate the corresponding GHA workflow so you can easily work either in your local environment or in GHA.

-This script sets envuironment variables both in a local development environment as well as a GitHub runner, such that successive GHA steps in the workflow can all access the environment variables.
+This script sets environment variables both in a local development environment as well as a GitHub runner, such that successive GHA steps in the workflow can all access the environment variables.
 See my blog post [Don't Repeat Yourself: Environment Variables in GitHub Actions and locally](https://plzm.blog/202203-env-vars) for details.

 #### [scripts/create-service-principal.sh](scripts/create-service-principal.sh)